openjdk/valhalla-docs/site/value-objects.md

 The latest early-access build is published at **<https://jdk.java.net/valhalla/>**.
-Interested developers are encouraged to download and experiment with this early-access build!
+Interested developers are encouraged to download and experiment with it!

 ## Introducing Value Objects